• Skip to primary navigation

 Spooky Shadow Puppets

-Can you make a spooky shadow puppet?
-Bats, ghosts and pumpkins work really well!
+Create a spooky shadow puppet and scare trick-or-treaters with the shadows.
+Bats, ghosts, and pumpkins work really well!
 Add some cellophane for an extra special effect.
+This is a great activity for learning about transparent and opaque materials and realising that light travels in straight lines!

 Bat shadow Puppet made with card and a lolly stick